 Fermented foods have been used for centuries for their health benefits.
 They were talked about in ancient Roman manuscripts as being one of the finest vegetables for human health.
-The last few years we have seen them increase in popularity, and this is a huge step in moving toward optimal health.
+In the last few years, we have seen them increase in popularity, and this is a huge step in moving toward optimal health.
 Probiotic fermented sauerkraut is one of the healthiest foods you can eat!

-Fermented cabbage has been tested and found to have billions to trillions of good bacteria, and the vitamin C is 20 times higher than in eating raw cabbage.
+Probiotic Fermented sauerkraut has been tested and found to have billions to trillions of good bacteria, and vitamin C is 20 times higher than in eating raw cabbage.

-In the fermentation process, vitamins, enzymes, antioxidants, and photo-nutients are formed.
+In the fermentation process, vitamins, enzymes, antioxidants, and photo-nutrients are formed.
 Isn’t that amazing?
-Whats more amazing is the many health benefits from including this superfood into your diet.
-Lets look at a few of them.
+What’s more amazing is the many health benefits from including this superfood into your diet.

 - Lowers the risk of cancer